apache/arrow-cookbook/java/source/io.rst

 Read array
 ==========

-Arrow vectors that have been written to disk in the Arrow IPC format can be memory mapped back directly from the disk.
-There are two option: Random access format & Streaming format

-Read arrays with the IPC file format
+Read Arrays with the IPC File Format
 ************************************

-Read - random access to file
+Read - Random Access to File
 ----------------------------

 Consider: Before to run next code you need to write array to file with `Write - random access to file`_.